 All training camps are hard - they are designed to be that way so that the actual fight is supposed to easy.
 Of course, every person's method to a training camp differs, with some being more grueling (both physically and emotionally) than others.
-For what is now the biggest fight of Murray's career, he claims to have put in all the work and made all the sacrifices to emerge victorious - even going to South Africa for the final five weeks of his camp to train in solitude and high altitude.
+For what is now the biggest fight of Murray's career, he claims to have put in all the work and made all the sacrifices to emerge victorious - even going to for the final five weeks of his camp to train in solitude and high altitude.

 "Being away from my family has absolutely killed me," said Murray, in a press release from British promoter Mick Hennessey.